 The quarterly unemployment rate moved sideways during the fourth quarter, averaging 3.8 percent, on par with the third quarter's rate.
 However, more workers entered the labor force during the quarter, as the labor force participation rate ticked up to 63.0 percent from the third quarter's 62.8 percent.
 In turn, the unemployment rate rose slightly in January of this year, to 4.0 percent.
-The number of workers employed on a part-time basis for economic reasons moved from 4.5 million in the third quarter to 4.7 million in the fourth quarter.
+The number of workers employed on a part-time basis for economic reasons moved from 4.5 million in the fourth quarter.